GA-Chicago-FEWD6/Week_00_Github/README.md

 ##Lesson 00 - GitHub and version control

-**NOTE**: This is a lesson insert recommended for lesson 01_html_basics or class 0.

-**Do not attempt to teach Git and GitHub using the command line!** Instructors who have attempted to teach Git and GitHub using the command line in FEWD have found that it confuses and frustrates students; in extreme cases, it can cause students to withdraw from the course.
-This lesson outlines how to teach a GitHub workflow using the GitHub destop client for Mac and Windows.
-Students will have already learned the basics of the GitHub desktop client by watching [the pre-work video](https://generalassembly.wistia.com/medias/jkrycndgrs)--this lesson is meant to reinforce what students learned prior to class.

 ###Learning Objectives:

 - Define a version control system (Git) and explain its benefits